Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Statistical model

-The previous subsection established that the distribution of \smash{$Y_t \given X_{s \leq t}$} may be approximated by appropriately instantiated Poisson or Gaussian distributions, which are nearly conditionally independent of each other as $t$ varies.
-In this subsection, we characterize the approximate likelihood (the joint distribution over $t$), leaving regularization to the next section.
+We have established that \smash{$Y_t \given X_{s \leq t}$} may be approximated by Poisson or Gaussian distributions, which are nearly conditionally independent as $t$ varies.
+Next, we characterize the joint distribution over $t$, leaving regularization to the next section.
 Let $p$ denote the vector of severity rates, which has coordinate $p_t$ at time $t$.
-By approximating the law of \smash{$Y_t \given X_{s\leq t}$} as Poisson with rate $\mu_t = \mu_t(p)$ as in \eqref{eq:pb_mean_var}, and assuming independence of these conditional distributions over $t$, we arrive at the following maximum likelihood problem:
+By approximating the law of \smash{$Y_t \given X_{s\leq t}$} as Poisson with rate $\mu_t = \mu_t(p)$ as in \eqref{eq:pb_mean}, and assuming independence of these conditional distributions over $t$, we arrive at the following maximum likelihood problem:

 where the notation $0 \preceq z \preceq 1$ denotes elementwise constraints.
 This optimization problem falls in the class of \emph{Poisson linear inverse} problems, well-studied in statistical physics and image processing \citep{richardson1972bayesian, lucy1974iterative, dupe2011linear, rond2016poisson}.
 For a Poisson linear inverse problem to be computationally tractable, the linear operator being applied to the optimization variable must have nonnegative entries.
 That is indeed the case here, as each of the terms \smash{$X_{t-k} \pi_k^{(t-k)}$} are nonnegative.